Welcome to today's edition of the Rush 24-7 podcast.

 Don't need to do Mark's Reader's Corner here.

-It'll just take a couple of minutes.
+It just takes a couple of minutes.

-But if we're talking about writing columns, I do that too.
+But if we're talking about writing columns, I do that too in the Dallas Morning News.

-Go to Dallas News.com and find me under columnists, and there you go.
+Go to dallasnews.com and find me under columnists, and there you go.

-Um, my column this morning is about this.
+My column this morning is about this.

-Let me go ahead and share it with you, because it'll be a lot more coherent than me just vamping about it for three minutes.
+Let me go ahead and share it with you because it'll be a lot more coherent than me just vamping about it for three minutes.

 I'm teasing.